-- 1. Minimum of 30 semester hours of graduate credit, of which no more than six hours are counted from the category of M.S. thesis or Ph.
-D. dissertation research (MBC6960/8960) - 2.
-Preparation of a written M.S. thesis based upon the results of an original research investigation performed by the student during the M.S. program at The University of Toledo. - 3.
-Successful oral defense of the thesis before the thesis advisory committee (consisting of the thesis adviser and two other members) and presentation of the results of the thesis research in a seminar before the Department of Medicinal and Biological Chemistry. - 4.
-Acceptance of this thesis by the M.S. thesis adviser and the thesis advisory committee. - 5.
-Maintenance of a cumulative graduate GPA of 3.0 or higher. - 6.
-Two semesters of experience as a teaching assistant.
-The program believes experience in teaching is critical to solidifying the student's understanding of the basics of the field and improving communication skills.
+- 1. Preparation of a written M.S. thesis based upon the results of an original research investigation performed by the student during the M.S. program at The University of Toledo. - 2.
+Successful oral defense of the thesis before the thesis advisory committee (consisting of the thesis adviser and two other members) and presentation of the results of the thesis research in a seminar before the Department of Medicinal and Biological Chemistry. - 3.
+Acceptance of this thesis by the M.S. thesis adviser and the thesis advisory committee.